 Tax in the City® is a forum for women tax professionals to connect and discuss technical tax issues in a collegial and confidential setting through roundtable study group events around the country.
 Our Tax in the City® resource page features upcoming events, provides materials from previous meetings, and offers a number of additional resources.
-Subscribe to our mailing list to stay in-the-know about Tax in the City® updates.
+Subscribe to our mailing list for updates.

 Britt Haxton focuses her practice on US and international tax matters for US and non-US multinationals.
 Britt regularly advises clients on tax-free and taxable acquisitions, dispositions, restructurings and liquidations.
 In addition, she has experience in providing advice on the Foreign Account Tax Compliance Act (FATCA) compliance and reporting.
 Britt also advises clients on international tax issues, including foreign tax credit, subpart F and application of bilateral income tax treaties.

 Britt worked as a law clerk to the Honorable Roberto A. Lange of the US District Court for the District of South Dakota.
 While in law school, Britt was managing editor of The Tax Lawyer, in which she also published several articles.

 Kristen E. Hazel has extensive experience representing clients in US and international aspects of federal tax matters, including international acquisitions and divestitures, international joint ventures, and capital plan design and implementation, including tax planning with respect to intellectual property.
 Her work includes both inbound and outbound transactions.

 Kristen is the co-chair of the Firm's Captive Insurance Affinity Group.
 She regularly counsels clients with respect to the tax aspects of organizing, operating and defending captive insurance companies.
 She is chair of the Firm's New Business Committee and is a member of the Firm's Professional Responsibility Committee.